-Panasonic GH5s versus Panasonic GX8
+Panasonic GH5s vs GX8

-The Panasonic Lumix DC-GH5s and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were officially introduced, respectively, in January 2018 and July 2015.
+The Panasonic Lumix DC-GH5s and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were revealed to the public, respectively, in January 2018 and July 2015.
 Both the GH5s and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH5s has a resolution of 9.9 megapixel, whereas the GX8 provides 20.2 MP.
+The GH5s has a resolution of 9.9 megapixels, whereas the GX8 provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably smaller (24 percent) than the Panasonic GH5s.
 Moreover, the GX8 is markedly lighter (26 percent) than the GH5s.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.